-TRIPOM website Design + dev
+TRIPOM website Medical education platform .
+Design + dev

 The desired the ambitions of Perioperative Medicine is for all patients to experience the same consistent care and smooth transition from pre-op through to recovery.
-What if this could be reflected in the user experience?
-A system was developed so that their path through the site always followed the same sequence of page colours regardless of the route taken.
+What if this could also be reflected in the user experience?
+A system was developed so that the customer path through the site always followed the same sequence of page colours regardless of the route taken.
 The palette was based on a perpetual spectral loop – blue – green – yellow – orange – pink – purple and then back to blue, ensuring colour transitions were less abrupt.

 - Web design